wycats/resource-bundles/faq.md

 **A**: If we can figure out a way to do that which would obsolete bundlers, then that would be perfect!
 However, it's unclear how to reduce browsers' per-fetch overhead within HTTP (which has to do with security-driven process architecture), even if we developed a nicer way to share compression dictionaries among HTTP responses and encourage more widespread prefetching.
 Please file an issue if you have concrete ideas.

+Also, this question has been raised over the years in response to previous web packaging proposals.
+During those prior discussions, folks who were actively working on HTTP/2 felt optimistic that HTTP/2 would ultimately obviate the need for a web packaging standard.
+Since then, many of those folks have become more pessimistic about solving the problem of packaging entirely through HTTP.
+Jake Archibald wrote a post explaining some of the unexpected subtleties of HTTP/2 called [HTTP/2 push is tougher than I thought](https://jakearchibald.com/2017/h2-push-tougher-than-i-thought/).

+> TODO: Collect Yoav's experience

 #### Q: Are web developers actually supposed to write out those `<script type=loadbundle>` manifests, and create the resource bundle chunks, themselves?

 **A**: No. This is a job for bundlers to do ([explainer](https://github.com/littledan/resource-bundles/blob/main/tools.md)).
 Hopefully, bundlers will take an application and output a resource bundle of chunks ([interpreted by the server](https://github.com/littledan/resource-bundles/blob/main/serving.md) to send just the requested chunk IDs to the client) alongside a `loadbundle` manifest (which can be pasted into the HTML inline).

 #### Q: Should bundling be restricted to JavaScript, which is the case with the largest amount of resource blow-up?

 **A**: JavaScript-only bundling is explored in [JavaScript module fragments](https://github.com/littledan/proposal-module-fragments/), but the current bundler ecosystem shows strong demand for bundling CSS, images, WebAssembly etc., and new non-JS module types further encourage the use of many small non-JS resources.
 Today, we see widespread usage of CSS in JavaScript strings, and other datatypes in base64 in JS strings (!).

+Among other problems, these approaches make the resources opaque to the browser, which limits how effectively browsers can apply optimizations to them.
+It is also impossible to target these individual resources using browser APIs such as CSP.
+It is also impossible for these bundled resources to have their own headers.
 A JS-only bundle format may encourage these patterns to continue.

 The [import maps proposal](https://github.com/WICG/import-maps) can also be used to [map away hashes in script filenames](https://github.com/WICG/import-maps#mapping-away-hashes-in-script-filenames).
 This can be useful for "cache busting" for JavaScript, but not for other resource types.
 However, in practice, similar techniques are needed for CSS, images, and other resource types, which a module-map-based approach has trouble solving (though it could be possible with [import: URLs](https://github.com/WICG/import-maps#import-urls) or [fetch maps](https://discourse.wicg.io/t/proposal-fetch-maps/4259)).

 #### Q: Will support for non-JS assets make resource bundle loading too heavy-weight/slow?

 **A**: Indeed, it may.
 This proposal works at the network fetch level, not the module map level.
 This means that, when executing a JavaScript module graph, some browser machinery needs to be engaged.
 Multiple browser maintainers have expressed concern about whether the fetch/network machinery can scale up to 10000+ JS modules.
-Although resource bundles will help save *some* of the overhead, they may not be enough.
+Although resource bundles will help save _some_ of the overhead, they may not be enough.
 JavaScript-specific [module fragments](https://github.com/littledan/proposal-module-fragments/) may be implementable with less overhead, as they work at the module map level.

 It's my (Dan Ehrenberg's) hypothesis at this point that, for best performance, JS module fragments should be nested inside resource bundles.
 This way, the expressiveness of resource bundles can be combined with the low per-asset overhead of JS module fragments: most of the "blow-up" in terms of the number of assets today is JS modules, so it makes sense to have a specialized solution for that case, which can be contained inside the JS engine.
 The plan from here will be to develop prototype implementations (both in browsers and build tools) to validate this hypothesis before shipping.